 - years of practice.

-When beginner yoga students attend their first class—often named Yoga 101—downward-facing dog is one of the first poses they learn.
+When beginner yoga students attend their first class—named Yoga 101 or something similar—downward-facing dog is one of the first poses they learn.
 Not wanting to show any sign of weakness, the students keep attacking the pose, no matter how often it bites back.

 “Don’t worry,” says the teacher, “it will get easier.”
 As if lifting a car over your head is just a matter of trying to lift a car over your head (at a cost of $18 for an hour of sweaty practice, followed by $4 for a refreshing coconut water).